 - Hull Material

 The form you need to fill out at the boat registration agent is the Certified Watercraft Registration Application (DNR 8460R).
+Review of the form, and collection of the information needed, is recommended prior to arrival at the boat registration agent location.
 If the boat has been registered previously, this information would be listed on the previous registration.

 What It Costs